swifteralex/CS100-DeviantChess/README.md

     * Input/Output:
         * input is mouse/keyboard
         * output is screen in the console (GUI if we have time.)
-    * Singleton Design Pattern
+    * Composite Design Pattern
-        * We will be using Singleton as the main design pattern for this project.
-Since we are creating a chess game, we will only create a single instance of a chess board and have other components such as chess pieces using that single instance.
-	      This way, our single instance makes sure no other instances of the chess board arises especially when we do not need it and configuration of the single instance is more clear.
+        * We will be using the Composite pattern for this project.
+We intend to use it to create a base class for every object in our chess game, from the board to the pieces, and use a Board class as the composite class in the pattern.
+This way, we can reference every object in the game with a single ChessObject type.
+This base class will have a playMove() and a getColor() method, which can be applied to both the game board and the pieces.
+This pattern will solve the issue of redudant code and will help organize all of the different classes being used.
     * Strategy Pattern
         * We will be using the Strategy pattern for our chess AI's.
 We will be developing several different types of AI's (various Stockfish levels to go against and a bot that only makes random moves) and to organize these different engines we will make an interface ChessAI that captures common functionality between the engines.
 This design pattern solves the problem of updating a class whenever a new engine is designed or updated or removed.
 We believe this design pattern will lead to a good solution since the Strategy pattern very nicely groups all the chess engines into a single ChessAI interface that other classes can use.

   ## Phase II
   In addition to completing the "Class Diagram" section below, you will need to